MMaitland1/City-Hive_MySMS-Messenger/MySMSMessenger/README.md

 This ensures that the user’s identity is verified via the **hashed identifier** rather than the raw username, enhancing security.

-Great!
-Let's continue with the next topics:

----

 ## **Deployment**